FactoryIsland/mv/MASM.md

 ### Named Variables

 Named variables can be enabled using the `.named` keyword.
+It must be the first line of the file, without trailing whitespace.
 This is required for linking multiple files.
 If `.named` is not used, variables are all global and accessed through indexes like a massive array.

 **IMPORTANT:** Currently named variable is required!
 Your code will not compile unless you use named variables.